Assassination of Mahatma Gandhi: Herbert Reiner

-As Gandhi was walking briskly up the steps leading to the lawn, an unidentified man in the crowd spoke up, somewhat insolently in Reiner's recollection, "Gandhiji, you are late".
-Gandhi slowed down his pace, turned toward the man, and gave him an annoyed look, passing directly in front of Reiner at that moment.
-But no sooner had Gandhi reached the top of the steps, than another man, a stocky Indian man, in his 30s, and dressed in khaki clothes, stepped out from the crowd and into Gandhi's path.
+As Gandhi walked briskly up the steps to the lawn, an unidentified man in the crowd spoke up, somewhat insolently in Reiner's recollection, "Gandhiji, you are late."
+Gandhi slowed, turned towards the man, and gave him an annoyed look as he passed directly in front of Reiner.
+But no sooner had Gandhi reached the top of the steps than another man, a stocky Indian man in his 30s and dressed in khaki clothes, stepped out from the crowd and into Gandhi's path.
 He soon fired several shots up close, at once felling Gandhi.
-A BBC correspondent Robert Stimson described what happened next in a radio report filed that night: "For a few seconds no one could believe what had happened; every one seemed dazed and numb.
+BBC reporter Robert Stimson, who was present at Birla House, reported in a broadcast that night, "For a few seconds, no one could believe what had happened; everyone seemed dazed and numb.
 And then a young American who had come for prayers rushed forward and seized the shoulders of the man in the khaki coat.
 That broke the spell. ...
 Half a dozen people stooped to lift Gandhi.
 Others hurled themselves upon the attacker. ...
-He was overpowered and taken away".
+He was overpowered and taken away."
 Others, as well, described how the crowd seemed paralyzed until Reiner's action.